Lifelong Learning Women's Forum

 February 10, 2022

-“Remember this, that very little is needed to make a happy life.” - Marcus Aurelius.
+“Remember this, very little is needed to make a happy life.” - Marcus Aurelius.
 The big question, of course, is what is that “little” and how do we find it?
 With so much out of our control right now it is easy to feel at the mercy of all that is happening around us.
 We find ourselves waiting to be happy until this and that change.
 With this mindset, we might be waiting a long time.

-Make a shift, take action - the time is now, the moments are in front of us and we
+Make a shift, take action - the time is now, the moments are in front of us and we need to find a way to embrace them and find happiness.

-lead us in exercises that will help chart a path of personal joy and contentment.
+Jocelyn Clegg, LMFT will share the science of happiness and Positive Psychology and lead us in exercises that will help chart a path of personal joy and contentment.

-Fall Forum 2021
+Fall Series 2021

 "Hormone Health: What are your hormones trying to tell you?"